Exact dates can be found on the events calendar.

 Gather in the Park is a domestic violence awareness and prevention event planned in conjunction with Someplace Safe each October and held at East Side Park in Morris.

 Martin Luther King Jr. Day of Service

-In collaboration with the Office of Equity, Diversity, and Intercultural Programs, the Office of Residential Life, and Student Activities, Conferences, and Special Events, the Office of Community Engagement provides a day of diversity training, programming, and service designed to honor Martin Luther King’s life and legacy on the Martin Luther King holiday in January.
+In collaboration with the Office of Equity, Diversity, and Intercultural Programs, the Office of Residential Life, and Student Engagement & Events, the Office of Community Engagement provides a day of diversity training, programming, and service designed to honor Martin Luther King’s life and legacy on the Martin Luther King holiday in January.

 Bread ‘N Bowls